amiteshkushwaha7/PYTHON-PROGRAMS/README.md

 ## Repository Structure

-The repository is organized into the following directories, sorted in ascending order by assignment number:
+The repository is organized into the following directories:

 1. **Str ASMT 6:** Basic string operations.
 2. **Variable ASMT 4:** Understanding variables in Python.